enova/pgl_ddl_deploy/README.md

   only replicate the schema without auto-adding tables to replication.
 This is useful in particular if you want to keep the structure of two systems fully synchronized, but you don't necessarily want to replicate data for all tables.
+- `include_everything`: Propagate all DDL events regardless of schema.
+This is for cases like `GRANT` which do not provide access to information about which schema an object exists in.

 There is already a pattern of schemas excluded always that you need not worry about.
 You can view them in this function: